Noxs/haaaaaa/README.md

 translator.fallbackLanguage = fallbackLanguage;

 templateEngine.render(string, parameters).then( (result) => {
-    let rendered = result.content;
+    let renderer = result.content;
 }, (error) => {
     console.log(error);
 });
 ```

-rendered now should be :
+renderer now should be :

 ```
 '<body><main>Hello</main><h1>Welcome</h1><div><p>Antoine lastname is Dupont</p><p>Bonz enjoys Kendama and is 25 Bonz lastname is Atron</p><p>It is not Monday.
 It is Friday.</p></div></body>'